trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 };
 ```

-- `let feedbackMessage = {receiver : feedback[0] ,feedback: feedback[1]}` prepares the trace including the feedback message and the feedback contract creator
+- `let feedbackMessage = {receiver : feedback[0] ,feedback: feedback[1]}` prepares the trace including the feedback message and the feedback contract creator.
-- `{...store,pokeTraces : Map.add(Tezos.get_source(), feedbackMessage , store.pokeTraces) }` add the new trace to the global trace map
+- `{...store,pokeTraces : Map.add(Tezos.get_source(), feedbackMessage , store.pokeTraces) }` add the new trace to the global trace map.

-5. Compile the contract
+5. Compile the contract.

-> Note : Remove the file `pokeGame.parameterList.jsligo` to remove all unnecessary error logs as there is need to maintain this file anymore
+> Note : Remove the file `pokeGame.parameterList.jsligo` to remove all unnecessary error logs as there is need to maintain this file anymore.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo
 ```

-6. (Optional) Write a unit test for this new function `pokeAndGetFeedback`
+6. (Optional) Write a unit test for this new function `pokeAndGetFeedback`.

 ## Use views instead of inter-contract call

-Use views instead of inter-contract call

-As you saw on the previous step, inter-contract calls makes the business logic more complex but not only, [thinking about the cost is even worst](https://ligolang.org/docs/tutorials/inter-contract-calls/?lang=jsligo#a-note-on-complexity)
+As you saw on the previous step, inter-contract calls makes the business logic more complex but not only, [thinking about the cost is even worst](https://ligolang.org/docs/tutorials/inter-contract-calls/?lang=jsligo#a-note-on-complexity).

-In this training, the oracle is providing a read-only storage that can be replaced by a `view` instead of a complex and costly callback
+In this training, the oracle is providing a read-only storage that can be replaced by a `view` instead of a complex and costly callback.

-[See documentation here about onchain views](https://ligolang.org/docs/protocol/hangzhou#on-chain-views]
+[See documentation here about onchain views](https://ligolang.org/docs/protocol/hangzhou#on-chain-views].

 ```mermaid
 sequenceDiagram